pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"signature-differs"+OR+"W0222")

 ### [W0223](#W0223) (abstract-method)<a name="W0223"></a>
-Method %r is abstract in class %r but is not overridden Used when an abstract method (i.e. raise NotImplementedError) is not overridden in concrete class.
+Method %r is abstract in class %r but is not overridden.

+Used when an abstract method (i.e. raise NotImplementedError) is not overridden in concrete class.

 **:x: Incorrect code**